第一吃瓜网

 Faculty receive, as part of their benefit package, full-tuition scholarships for any 第一吃瓜网 catalog course.

 The Faculty Educational Loan Program is intended to provide assistance for full-time, tenure-track faculty who need assistance with the tuition cost of their doctoral studies.
-Faculty who wish to apply for such assistance must follow the published procedures for making application to this program, and complete the corollary loan application and promissory note, both of which are available in the Payroll Office.
-The guidelines and procedures of this policy are listed under the Academic Policy Handbook on the Provost's web site.
+Faculty who wish to apply for such assistance must follow the published procedures for making an application to this program and complete the corollary loan application and promissory note, both of which are available in the Payroll Office.
+The guidelines and procedures for this policy are listed under the Academic Policy Handbook on the Provost's website.

 Office of Research Support and Sponsored Programs (ORSSP)